zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

    repl: "3"
   ```

-* PX makes best effort to distribute volumes evenly across all nodes and based on the `iopriority` that is requested.
-When PX cannot find the appropriate media type that is requested to create a given `iopriority` type, it will attempt to create the volume with the next available `iopriority` level.
+* Portworx makes best effort to distribute volumes evenly across all nodes and based on the `iopriority` that is requested.
+When Portworx cannot find the appropriate media type that is requested to create a given `iopriority` type, it will attempt to create the volume with the next available `iopriority` level.

 ```text
  kind: StorageClass